Suctioning clinic at St. Francis seeing unseasonal spike in RSV, congestion

 She believes large gatherings, minus last year’s protection of masks lead the virus to find young people to infect and “make up for lost time.”
 She anticipates another wave following Fourth of July gatherings.

-The Suctioning Clinic at Ascension Via Christi St. Francis is used to seeing lots of children in peak RSV season, but has recently been treating those with congestion, RSV and bronchiolitis in this unseasonal flare-up.
+The Suctioning Clinic at Ascension Via Christi St. Francis is used to seeing children in peak RSV season but has recently been treating those with congestion, RSV and bronchiolitis in this unseasonal flare-up.

-With a prescription from the emergency room, your child’s primary care provider, or an immediate care provider, children battling extra congestion can get treated at the clinic, where the pediatrics team evaluates the child (must be 24 months or younger) and uses tubing to gently suction the back of their throats.
+With a prescription from the emergency room, your child’s primary care provider, or an immediate care provider, children battling extra congestion can get treated at the clinic, where the pediatrics team evaluates the child (must be 24 months or younger) and uses tubing to suction the back of their throats gently.

 “Most kiddos are uncomfortable in the very moment of being suctioned, but in seconds or a minute or so, they calm back down and they’re like, ‘Oh I can breathe!”
 Dr. Seery said.